Carol Danvers: Characterization

-The Carol Danvers incarnation of Ms. Marvel was the top-ranked female character (at #11) on IGN's 2012 list of the "Top 50 Avengers".
-She is listed #29 in Comics Buyer's Guides "100 Sexiest Women in Comics".

 Powers and abilities

 Ms. Marvel

 As Ms. Marvel, Carol Danvers initially possessed superhuman strength, speed, endurance, stamina, and physical durability.
 She has a precognitive "seventh sense" similar to a form of cosmic awareness, and a perfectly amalgamated human/Kree hybrid physiology that rendered her resistant to most toxins and poisons.
 She originally only had the power of flight thanks to a contraption under her suit.
-As Binary, the character could tap the energy of a "white hole", allowing full control and manipulation of stellar energies, and therefore control over heat, the electromagnetic spectrum and gravity.
-Light speed travel and the ability to survive in the vacuum of space were also possible.